 Several programs exist that are aimed at rehabilitating drug offenders, rather than seeking their incarceration.
 At The Law Office of David L. Freidberg, P.C., we analyze each drug case for applicability of programs such as:

 - First offender probation—first time offenders charged with possession of small amounts of an illegal substance may be eligible for the first time offender probation program.
-The program allows defendants to avoid prison time and resolve a felony without it resulting in conviction.
+The program allows defendants to avoid jail time and resolve a felony without it resulting in conviction.
 Treatment for addiction is a component of the program.
 Expungement may additionally be a possibility.
-Illinois Statute 720 ILCS 570/410 lays out the components of this type of probation.

 Attorney David L. Freidberg has over 20 years experience defending clients from a wide range of drug charges, including ecstasy possession.
-The seasoned attorney team at The Law Offices of David L. Freidberg, P.C. devotes countless hours to preparing a defense of unsurpassed excellence to your MDMA possession charges.
+The seasoned attorney team at The Law Offices of David L. Freidberg, P.C. devote countless hours to preparing a defense of unsurpassed excellence to your MDMA possession charges.
 Our intricate understanding of the laws of possession, knowledge of the local court system, and unmatched dedication will provide you with the best possibility for a successful case outcome.
-Contact us today at (312) 560-7100 or toll free at 1 (800) 803-1442 to schedule your free consultation today.
-We are available 24 hours a day, 7 days a week for your convenience.
+Call us today at (312) 560-7100 or toll free at 1 (800) 803-1442 to schedule your free consultation today.